When you are in recovery after a particularly horrendous few rounds with a narcissist, especially one that is malignant, you start to hear the:

 You don’t have to be bitter and hateful to share your truth.
 You just have to be willing to share it.

 I’m not bitter at all about what has happened to me.
 I feel empowered!
 Grateful and enlightened.
 There are days when I regret the time I wasted, but it has led me to this place of strength I’m in now and that is awesome!
 If someone wants to label me “crazy”, then I dare them to do it with any kind of credibility.
 Now that I know what they are, I dare them.

 I refuse to give them that kind of power over me again.

 Raise your hands in recovery and shout!

 “You are a malignant narcissist and you no longer control my world!
 You are the one that sounds crazy now.
 You are the one that needs to get over yourself, stop trying to manipulate me and move on!”

-Now that you’ve pushed those shoulders back and pulled the hair out of your face, now that you’d on your feet again and smiling, let’s get to work building the next chapter of our lives!
+Now that you’ve pushed those shoulders back and pulled the hair out of your face, now that you’re on your feet again and smiling, let’s get to work building the next chapter of our lives!
 What’s the first room in our new house we need to furnish?
 Boundaries!
 We need some strong and healthy personal boundaries!